zbalkan/IntegrityService/README.md

 In the first use, it will run a full discovery, search for all the files, calculate SHA256 checksum and save it in a local database as the baseline.
 File search process reads the data from NTFS MFT (Master File Table) so it will take up to 10 seconds.
 But file search will generally catch at least 500.000 files and folders on a fresh Windows 10 installation and take about 30 to 90 minutes for calculating hashes, obtaining and parsing ACLs and writing to database depending on the number of files and the system specifications.
 This search can be disabled via Group Policy or Registry.
 If you disabled the local database, just skip to the next paragraph.

 The service will subscribe to file system events and when any changes occur, it will create an event log and update the database.
 You can see the SHA256 hashes for the current and (if exist) previous versions.

 Windows has a lot of quirks when it comes to low level callbacks, especially for NTFS.
 Many of the use cases are handled but it needs to be fine-tuned for edge cases.

+The registry monitoring uses ETW traces.
+It is detected under heavy loads, there may be misses.
+Espceially if there are frequent changes on the same keys, the changes may be lost at some point.
+It happens when the ETW trace production is higher than the trace consumption speed.

 For ease of use, an ADMX file is created.
 So, the monitored paths, excluded paths (such as log folders), and excluded file extensions (such as log, evtx, etl) can be set via Group Policy.
 Suggested values for Group Policies can be found below.